UtrechtUniversity/ricgraph/README.md

   relation between two objects.
 * Ricgraph and Ricgraph Explorer are written in Python and use [Neo4j](https://neo4j.com) as [graph database engine](https://en.wikipedia.org/wiki/Graph_database).
+  You can also use [Memgraph](https://memgraph.com) as graph database backend, but this has not been tested extensively.
 * Metadata of an object are stored as "properties" in a node, i.e. as information associated with a node.
   For example, a node may store two properties, *name = PET* and